 If eaten, the actual herb is toxic to the liver and can be fatal.
 However, some oral supplements contain highly diluted arnica.
 These are considered homeopathic treatments.
-These low-dose arnica tablets are safe to use and have been studied for muscle pain, diabetic eye damage, and swelling and pain after surgery.
+These low-dose arnica tablets have been studied for muscle pain, diabetic eye damage, and swelling and pain after surgery.
 More research needs to be done to establish effectiveness for those problems.
-A study of children with cancer, however, found that homeopathic low-dose arnica may help reduce mouth ulcers related to chemotherapy.

 Because of the risks of pure arnica, the FDA classifies it as an unsafe herb.
 Doctors who practice complementary medicine generally advise against using arnica in any form other than in a highly diluted homeopathic form.